People often ask what it is like to live in a shipping container home. We are biased, but we think living in a shipping container home is amazing!

+We decided to show some tours of shipping container homes, so you can get a feel for what shipping container homes are like.
 If pictures speak a thousand words, then how many words do videos speak?

 Tiny Shipping Container Home

-The ‘Sea Container Home’ was built back in 2013 by Kam Kasravi and Connie Dewitt.
+This Sea Container Home was built by Kam Kasravi and Connie Dewitt.

-In total Connie says they saved around $50 per square foot when compared to traditional home building.
+In total, Connie says they saved around $50 per square foot when compared to traditional home building.

 This meant two separate construction firms had to work together.

 In our interview with the owners, they commented that in hindsight, it would have been best to find one contractor to work the whole project.